 As long-term investors, we believe that taking a bottom-up and selective approach – and carrying out detailed fundamental company research – is the best way to identify dominant franchises with long-term earnings growth potential.
-We have owned Vitasoy International, a plant-based food and beverages business, for many years.
-Vitasoy, which was established in Hong Kong in 1940 by Mr Lo Kwee-Seong, produces soy-based drinks, ready-to-drink teas and tofu food products.
-Having studied the health benefits of soy beans, Lo developed a fortified soymilk drink in response to the malnutrition he saw in Chinese refugees fleeing to Hong Kong to escape the civil war.
-By the 1960s, Vitasoy had over 25% market share of the total Hong Kong beverages market, second only to Coca Cola.
+We have owned a plant-based food and beverages business for many years.
+Established in Hong Kong in 1940, this company produces soy-based drinks, ready-to-drink teas and tofu food products.
+Having studied the health benefits of soy beans, the founder developed a fortified soymilk drink in response to the malnutrition he saw in Chinese refugees fleeing to Hong Kong to escape the civil war.
+By the 1960s, this company had over 25% market share of the total Hong Kong beverages market, second only to Coca Cola.

-Vitasoy is still a tightly-controlled family company, although it has been professionally managed since 2008 – Larry Eisentrager, ex-Nestle and Dairy Farm, was CEO from 2008-13, followed by Roberto Giudetti, formerly Procter & Gamble and Coca Cola, from 2013 to present.
+The business is still a tightly-controlled family company, although it has been professionally managed since 2008, with two external CEOs since then.
 Both have helped to steer the company towards significant earnings growth and improved profitability.

-Vitasoy has benefitted from the increasing level of health consciousness in China and growth on the mainland has accelerated.
-Around two-thirds of Vitasoy’s revenue is now generated in China and it is growing at a much faster pace than the rest of the business.
+This plant-based business has benefitted from the increasing level of health consciousness in China and growth on the mainland has accelerated.
+Around two-thirds of revenue is now generated in China and it is growing at a much faster pace than the rest of the business.
 Its mainland China plants are operating at a 100% utility rate, as they struggle to keep up with demand.
-In 2018, the company announced that it would invest RMB1 billion to build a new plant in Dongguan (in Guangdong, Southern China), which should be fully operational by 2021.
+In 2018, the company announced that it would invest RMB1bn to build a new plant in Dongguan (in Guangdong, Southern China), which should be fully operational by 2021.

-Vitasoy aims to grow at more than 20% per year, which would mean growing faster than the industry.
-However, in a recent meeting with Giudetti, we were reassured by his comments about “making the right decisions rather than chasing growth”, which suggests that the company understands the competitive landscape and the challenges of expanding into new markets.
-We expect quality and sustainable growth from Vitasoy in the future.
+The company aims to grow at more than 20% per year, which would mean growing faster than the industry.
+However, in a recent meeting with the CEO, we were reassured by his comments about “making the right decisions rather than chasing growth”, which suggests that the company understands the competitive landscape and the challenges of expanding into new markets.
+We expect quality and sustainable growth from this company in the future.